nginxinc/nginx-amplify-doc/content/faq/general.md

 ### Is the NGINX Agent Traffic Protected?

-All communications between the agent and the NGINX Amplify services are done over gRPC connections.
+The NGINX Agent and NGINX Amplify services communicate using gRPC connections.

 ### Is the NGINX Amplify Agent Code Publicly Available?